mrgroen/mendix-DragAndDropSupportWidget/README.md

 An example:

-To limit dragging to the listview that contains the items, give the listview a meaningful name and then specify: .mx-name-<name of the listview>
+To limit dragging to the listview that contains the items, give the listview a meaningful name and then specify: .mx-name-*nameOfTheListview*

 ####Make clone
 Make a clone or drag the item itself.
 In general: